 - COMP1057 CAD / Civil Construction

-- CONS1004 Construction Practices and Design: Materials and Material Testing
+- CONS1004 Construction Practices and Design: Material Testing

 - CIVL1001 Quantity Estimation and Drawing Review